Morong, Rizal: Maybancal

 Located in the east of the town, the main industries in Brgy.
 Maybancal are farming, food and textile manufacturing.
 There are about 8,709 residents living in the area with the ratio of men to women of 1:2.

+Maybancal has 10 sitios and they are: Libis, Caingin, Sagbat, Kalye Mahangin, Andres Farm, Pulang Lupa, Taghangin, Talaga, May-ugat, and Donya Ana.

 San Juan

 Barangay San Juan is Morong's center of business and trade.
 It is said to be the highest remitting income revenue among the barangays of the town.

 Also located in Brgy.
 San Juan is the town's parish church & St. Jerome's Academy.
 The facade of St. Jerome Parish Church is a Department of Tourism recognized tourist spot.

+San Juan has 5 sitios and they are: Wawa, Caingin, Namay, Magalang, and Taghangin.

 San Pedro

 Barangay San Pedro is the capital barangay of Morong.
 It lies adjacent with the Laguna Bay in the east, bounded at the south with the town of Cardona, on the west by Brgy.
 Bombongan and on the north by Brgy.
 San Jose and Brgy.
 San Juan.

 Brgy.
 San Pedro has a total land area of 368 ha and around 7,000 people as of 2010 census.

 As a poblacion barangay, the offices of the Local Government of Morong are based in San Pedro.

 Brgy.
 San Pedro is also the center of education in Morong.
 Several educational institution can be found in the barangay, namely San Pedro Day Care Center, Jose S. Mapa, St. Claire School, Jesus My Shepherd Montessori School, Renaissance School of Science and Technology, EAST Systems Colleges of Rizal, Inc., and Timoteo A. Reyes Elementary School.

 Landmarks such as Morong Town Plaza, "Statwa ng Magsasaka", and "Puking Bato" sa Boulevard Park are also found in Brgy.
 San Pedro.

-In 2016, A bridge was constructed On Tupas St, Named Ibaba Bridge.
+In 2016, A bridge was constructed on Tupas St, Named Ibaba Bridge.

+San Pedro has 3 main sitios and they are: Paglabas, Ibaba, and Hulo.

 Lagundi

 Barangay Lagundi is the easternmost barangay of Morong, Rizal.
 Its main road Raymundo Street connects the northernmost barangay to the boundary of Baras, Rizal and the capital of Rizal Province, Antipolo.

 There are two public elementary schools in the barangay, namely: Lagundi Elementary School and Pulong Kumunoy Elementary School.
 To cater the needs of accessibility of students, Morong National High School annexed a campus beside the Lagundi Elementary School.

 Commercial establishments are abundant, most especially to the entry point.
 Alfamart and certain stores and restaurant chains are located within the vicinity.
-During All Saint's Day, the area is known to be a marketplace for flowers from Baguio and neighboring municipalities in Cordillera.
+During All Saints' Day, the area is known to be a marketplace for flowers from Baguio and neighboring municipalities in Cordillera.

 The barangay's patron saint is the Immaculate Heart of Mary and Sunday masses are celebrated in the chapel every 5 P.M. presided by a Roman Catholic Priest from the mother parish, St. Jerome Church.
 During the feast day in June, a procession is often held.

+Lagundi has 5 sitios and they are: Libis, Tabing-Ilog, Pulong Kumunoy, Pugala, and Yapak.